Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 Uses of Sporidex

 Sporidex is used to treat certain infections caused by bacteria such as pneumonia, as well as infections of the bone, ear, skin, and urinary tract, that do not respond to other drugs or that occur in pregnancy.
-It can also be used for respiratory tract infections, middle ear infections, sinus infection, and skin infections.
+It can also be used for respiratory tract infections, middle ear infections, sinus infections, and skin infections.

 It is available as oral tablets, capsules, and liquids (the liquid form is usually used in children).
 However, it is typically not available in intravenous form.